tusharpangare/tusharpangare/README.md

 ---
 ### :woman_technologist: About Me:
-- :telescope: I’m working as a Software Engineer Intern and contributing to frontend and backend.
+- :telescope: I’m working as a Software Engineer and contributing to frontend and backend.

 - :seedling: Always learning something new.